-Just an hour further down the road is the small town of Holbrook, just off the Hume Highway, features a history of Australian Naval Submarining that you can find out all about when you get there.
+Just an hour further down the road is the small town of Holbrook.
+A short little detour off the Hume Highway, this little town features a history of Australian Naval Submarining that you can find out all about when you get there.

-There is a cafe right beside the Otway which is a good place to get a coffee and a snack on the drive down.
-But if you are looking for the best custard tart and a really good coffee, then a bit further down the road through Holbrook is the Holbrook Bakery.
+If you are looking for a feed, or even just a caffine top up, there is a cafe right beside the Otway which is a handy for coffee and a snack.
+But if you are looking for the best custard tart that you’ve ever had, and a really good coffee, then a bit further down the road through Holbrook is the Holbrook Bakery.

 Glenrowan, Victoria – Ned Kelly